Fear and Trembling in the 21st Century

 About the Course

 Kierkegaard is a figure whose influence is felt throughout contemporary cultural discourse.
 On the one hand, he is known as the father of existentialism, an atheistic movement.
-On the other, he dedicated his life and work to faith and finding union with God.
+On the other hand, he dedicated his life and work to faith and finding union with God.
 Can we reconcile suffering and faith?
 Why does Kierkegaard regard courage as a fundamental virtue?
 How can we love others, knowing full well that all love ends in loss?

-In this course, Dr Clare Carlisle guides us through Plato, Aristotle, Luther, Kant and the Story of Abraham to reveal Kierkegaard’s unique take on the profound suffering integral to faith.
+In this course, Dr. Clare Carlisle guides us through Plato, Aristotle, Luther, Kant, and the Story of Abraham to reveal Kierkegaard’s unique take on the profound suffering integral to faith.

 By the end of the course, you will have learned: